 We keep on looking for inspirations that we can relate to.
-When I started my journey to go gray and created an Instagram documentation account, my first concern was to follow women to whom I could relate to in terms of age and hair colour.
+When I started my journey to go grey and created an Instagram documentation account, my first concern was to follow women I could relate to in terms of age and hair colour.
 Amber was one of them.
 Her neat pictures and encouraging words were a great help to me during the whole process.
-My pleasure sharing with you all her beautiful journey.
+My pleasure to share with you all her beautiful journey.

 “38 yo, married, and grey!
 How about instead of hiding it, let’s start celebrating!”

-Those 2 simple lines are the bio on my Instagram account named “@celebratethegrey”.
+Those two simple lines are the bio on my Instagram account named “@celebratethegrey”.
 And it was exactly what I intended to do.
-As a whole, women are conditioned from a young age to hate anything that shows aging.
-Somewhere along the line, grey hair was included in those signs of aging that women were taught to be ashamed of.
+As a whole, women are conditioned from a young age to hate anything that shows ageing.
+Somewhere along the line, grey hair was included in those signs of ageing that women were taught to be ashamed of.
 I bought into it for many years.

 I first spotted my first grey hair somewhere around the age of 17.
 Since I had several family members grey prematurely, I knew to expect them at a young age.

 As the years went by, more greys appeared.
 At the age of 25, while getting a routine haircut, the stylist commented that I seemed pretty young to have as much grey hair as I had.
-I told her how most of my family was the same way and that if I was to stop dying my hair that I’d probably be about 50% grey.
-To which she replied that I actually would have been around 75-80%.
+I told her that most of my family was the same way and that if I were to stop dying my hair, I’d probably be about 50% grey.
+She replied that I would have been around 75-80%.
 Ouch!
-But on the bright side, it looks like it will be the pretty color that all the older women come in to try to achieve.
+But on the bright side, it looks like it will be the pretty colour that all the older women come in to try to achieve.

 Fast forward to 2017.
 I was 36 years old and had been dying my grey roots for just around 19 years by then.
-It had gotten to the point of needing to dye my hair every 2 weeks to conceal the stark white contrast against my black hair.
+It had gotten to needing to dye my hair every two weeks to conceal the stark white contrast against my black hair.

-I remember January 20th, 2017 being the last time I dyed my hair.
-We were meeting some friends of a friend and wanted to make a good first impression.
+I remember January 20th, 2017, the last time I dyed my hair.
+We met some friends of a friend and wanted to make a good first impression.

-Roughly 2 weeks later, I looked in the mirror and saw that it yet again was time to cover my roots.
-Already having had one of those days where nothing seems to be going your way, I discovered that I didn’t have any hair dye at home.
+Roughly two weeks later, I looked in the mirror and saw that it yet again was time to cover my roots.
+But, already having had one of those days where nothing seems to be going your way, I discovered that I didn’t have any hair dye at home.

 The last thing I wanted to do was run out to the store.
-Let alone go through the grueling process of dying my hair myself.
+Let alone go through the gruelling process of dying my hair myself.

 That’s when my first thoughts of ditching the dye came about.